megasuperlexa/audiobook-convert/README.md

 # Audiobook Convert — Manjaro-friendly
-A shell script to convert mp3 to m4b files.
+A shell script to convert mp3 to m4b files, album cover supported.

 ## Dependencies
 `audiobook-convert` uses `ffmpeg` and `rename`.
 For ffmpeg, make sure you have access to `libfdk_aac`.